databrickslabs/dbx/docs/concepts/testing.md

 For integration tests usually the test workspace is used, however in more enterprise-grade setups it might be considerable to have a separate integration workspace for such kind of workloads.

+!!! hint "Integration testing with `dbx` for Python package-based projects"

+    If you're looking for a way to run integration tests for Python package-based projects, check [this doc](../guides/python/integration_tests.md).

 ### :fontawesome-solid-vial-circle-check: Unit testing of the workflows

 **Unit test** is something that can be launched on the developer machine (locally),